 What if students themselves could become part of the solution?

-The Birth of the TAFT Program
+The Birth of TAFT

 The name TAFT was created by Dr. Ding on March 21, 2025 during a visit to Aranya, a seaside community in Hebei, China.
 The name captured the essence of the initiative: empowering students to support one another while building pathways into the teaching profession.